The Haters: Later performances

 The Haters would experiment with incorporating live sounds with the pre-recorded, but this was never a high priority for them until their 101st performance.
 There, live sound became a central component for their theatre.
-San Francisco on June 10 in 1990 saw performers each rubbing a calculator against very abrasive sandpaper.
+San Francisco on June 10, 1990, saw performers each rubbing a calculator against very abrasive sandpaper.
 Another simple action, but this time a contact-mic had been mounted on the props.
 The sound of the rubbing was being amplified.

 Sound finally became critical for The Haters on stage because GX Jupitter-Larsen wanted to tell a tale, and sound was needed for the narrative.
 This narrative was about one Ross Rhesymolwaith.
 Rhesymolwaith was a mathematician whose peace of mind was once said to sound much like calculators being rubbed against sandpaper.
 Calculation by disintegration as a reference to "a beauty resorting from the wearing down of numbers."
 Such strongly audible ideals required an equally audible medium.

 The Haters would perform this piece, which they called "The Thinking Ross Does", several more times in many different cities over the years.

 In their 144th performance, in Zürich they used amplified electric drills to turn large wooden objects into sawdust.
 The piece was called "Building Empty Holes", but the action itself was still more important than the sounds involved.

-It wasn't till their 155th performance, New York City on December 28, 1991 when they found their next major audio fetish.
+It wasn't till their 155th performance, New York City on December 28, 1991, when they found their next major audio fetish.
 The Haters called it the "clici-clic"; a hand-held hole-punch mounted with a contact-mic for amplification.
 They would perform this action again and again, over the next ten years.

 With their 174th performance, Paris, October 30, 1992, The Haters would slowly push a live microphone into a power grinder to gently wear it down to a stub.
 As GX has said in many an interview; "Erosion as penetration of the void.
 For erosion is the only way a solid object can truly penetrate the void."
 The audience cheered on.
 This action would become another recurring motif for The Haters for years.